Bonekit/DBFConverterToCSV/README.md

 - Date:           17.08.2018
 - Description:    DBFConverterToCSV to convert .dbf file(s) in .csv.
 - Licence:        Open Source tool.
 Free 4 all!
+- Language:       German, but you can easy translate it to other languages.

 ## Known Issues